Skip to main content

 The Challenge

-This translation gap created several critical problems:
+This translation gap generated measurable problems:

-• Inconsistent implementation of design standards across components
+• Inconsistent design standard implementation across components

 My Discovery